npbenjohnson/systemjs-reloader/README.md

 ## Install

+systemjs-reloader.zip is available in github releases and it contains a static bundle that should work if not using a transpiler, otherwise:

 ``` bash
   jspm install sjsReload = github:npbenjohnson/systemjs-reloader
 ```

 ## Usage

-index.static.js is a built systemjs static bundle that should work if not using a transpiler, otherwise:

 ``` js
 System.import('sjsReload').then(function (SjsReload) {